ExCL-Docs/excl-user-docs/contributing/git-workflow.md

   * linter (aids in code validation, will also need linter package for each language)
   * minimap (displays thumbnail version of document along with your location within it)
   * todo-show (provides visuals for _TODO_ and _FIXME_ tags)
-- Navigate to the GitLab repository in your web browser.
+- Navigate to the GitHub repository in your web browser.
 For this example, we'll use the `user-documentation` repository.
 Copy the SSH address to your machine's clipboard.
 ![image](screenshots/git-repo-ssh-address.png)
 <a target="_new" href="screenshots/git-repo-ssh-address.png"><img src="screenshots/git-repo-ssh-address.png" style="border-style:ridge;border-color:#bfbfbf;border-width:1px;width:550px;" /></a><!-- o_ -->
-- _(Optional)_ Consider adding your SSH key to your GitLab profile so you are not prompted for credentials after every commit.
-To add your public SSH key to GitLab:
+- _(Optional)_ Consider adding your SSH key to your GitHub profile so you are not prompted for credentials after every commit.
+To add your public SSH key to GitHub:
-  - Click on your user image in the top-right of the GitLab window.
+  - Click on your user image in the top-right of the GitHub window.
   - Select `Settings`.
   - On the left, click `SSH keys`.
   - Paste your _**public**_ SSH key in the box, provide a title, and save by clicking `Add key`.